Ishini-Kaushalya/Book_Rental_Management_System/README.md

 * Each book can be rented by only one user at a time.
 * Rentals have a mandatory return date.
 * User information (name, email, phone) is collected during rental.
-* Dates are stored as ISO strings in JSON for frontend communication.

 ### Additional Features